naturalatlas/tilestrata/README.md

 ##### server.listen(port, [hostname], [callback])
 Starts accepting requests on the specified port.
 The arguments to this method are exactly identical to node's http.Server [listen()](http://nodejs.org/api/http.html#http_server_listen_port_hostname_backlog_callback) method.
 It returns the [http.Server](https://nodejs.org/api/http.html#http_class_http_server) instance.

+##### server.close([callback])
+Stops listening for incoming requests on the port.
+If [TileStrata Balancer](https://github.com/naturalatlas/tilestrata-balancer) is configured, it will also proactively notify it so that the node is removed from the pool.

 ##### server.layer(name, [opts])
 Registers a new layer with the given name and returns its [TileLayer](#tilelayer) instance.
 If the layer already exists, the existing instance will be returned.
 Whatever name is used will be the first part of the url that can be used to fetch tiles: `/:layer/...`.
 The following options can be provided: